Josh Bell Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The 7.2 strikeouts per nine innings compiled by the Nationals pitching staff ranks 29th in the league.
+- The Nationals pitching staff ranks 29th in MLB with a collective 7.1 strikeouts per nine innings.

-- The Nationals' 4.94 team ERA ranks 22nd across all MLB pitching staffs.
+- The Nationals have a 4.80 team ERA that ranks 21st across all league pitching staffs.

-- Nationals pitchers combine to rank 22nd in baseball in home runs surrendered (19 total, 1.5 per game).
+- Nationals pitchers combine to give up 20 total home runs at a rate of 1.4 per game (to rank 22nd in baseball).

-- The Nationals will look to Williams (1-1) in his third start this season.
+- The Nationals will send Kuhl (0-0) to make his third start of the season.

-- In his last appearance on Sunday, the righty threw 5 1/3 innings against the Colorado Rockies, giving up two earned runs while surrendering five hits.
+- His last time out was on Sunday against the Colorado Rockies, when the righty went five innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.